-- □ When requested, assist and support the DSS and SSM in determining whether or not there is a Serious or Imminent Threat to the safety of the Volunteer. - □ Provide cultural, regional, and local understanding of the safety precautions that may be needed after a sexual assault incident. - □ As needed, assist the DSS and SSM in understanding the local legal environment, which may include interpreting the Legal Environment Survey and the social, political and cultural contexts.
-Assist the DSS and SSM in communicating such information to Designated Staff and the Volunteer. - □ When requested, participate as a member of the Coordinated Agency Response System (CARS) Team.
+- □ When requested by the DSS, assist and support the DSS and SSM in determining whether or not there is a Serious or Imminent Threat to the safety of the Volunteer. - □ Provide cultural, regional, and local understanding of the safety precautions that may be needed after a sexual assault incident. - □ As needed, assist the DSS and SSM in understanding the local legal environment, which may include interpreting the Legal Environment Survey and the social, political and cultural contexts.
+When requested by the DSS, assist the DSS and SSM in communicating such information to Designated Staff and the Volunteer. - □ When requested by the DSS, participate as a member of the Coordinated Agency Response System (CARS) Team.